neondatabase/website/content/docs/guides/integrations.md

 <a href="/docs/guides/logical-replication-decodable" title="Decodable" description="Replicate data from Neon with Decodable" icon="decodable"></a>

+<a href="/docs/guides/logical-replication-estuary-flow" title="Estuary Flow" description="Replicate data from Neon with Estuary Flow" icon="estuary"></a>

 <a href="/docs/guides/logical-replication-kafka-confluent" title="Kafka" description="Replicate data from Neon with Kafka (Confluent)" icon="kafka"></a>

 <a href="/docs/guides/logical-replication-fivetran" title="Fivetran" description="Replicate data from Neon with Fivetran" icon="fivetran"></a>